 Intraday pattern: average value of a TARGET2 payment

 Chart 15 depicts the average value of TARGET2 payments executed at different times of the day.
-The chart indicates that in 2019, as in previous years, TARGET2 settlement showed a strong intraday pattern.
+The chart indicates that in 2020, as in previous years, TARGET2 settlement showed a strong intraday pattern.
 After the system opens at 07:00 CET, the hourly average value of transactions fluctuates minimally throughout the day.
-Between 09:00 CET and 13:00 CET, the average value increases slightly, owing to the settlement of CLS and other ancillary system transactions at this time.
-A more visible increase is recorded between 16:00 CET and 17:00 CET, while an optional cash sweep from T2S DCAs to TARGET2 is taking place and when ancillary systems such as EURO1 settle their cash balances in TARGET2.
+Between 09:00 CET and 13:00 CET, the average value increases slightly owing to the settlement of CLS and other ancillary system transactions.
+A more visible increase is recorded between 16:00 CET and 17:00 CET relating to an optional cash sweep from T2S DCAs to TARGET2 and ancillary systems such as EURO1 settling their cash balances in TARGET2.
 The last hour of operations, between 17:00 CET and 18:00 CET, is reserved for interbank transactions, while the cut-off time for customer payments is 17:00 CET.
 The average size of payments increases dramatically at this time, owing to banks squaring their balances and refinancing themselves on the money market.
 Overall, the last two hours of the TARGET2 operation are characterised by a limited number of transactions, albeit at very high values.

-The average payment value in 2018 during the last TARGET2 opening hour was 14% lower than in 2017.
-In 2019 the average payment was a further 25% lower than in 2018.
+The average payment value in 2020 during the last TARGET2 opening hour continued its downward trend and was 25% lower than in 2019.
+In 2020 the average payment was a further 27% lower than in 2019.
 This trend most probably stems from excess liquidity conditions in the market.

-The chart does not take into account payments that take place before the start and after the end of the business day, since these transactions fall under the night-time settlement category (see Section 1.6) and relate to pure accounting, e.g. liquidity transfers from the local accounting systems of central banks or the fuelling of sub-accounts as well as T2S DCAs.
+The chart does not take into account payments that take place before the start and after the end of the business day, since these transactions fall under the night-time settlement category (Section 1.7) and relate strictly to accounting practices, for example liquidity transfers from the local accounting systems of central banks or the fuelling of sub-accounts as well as T2S DCAs.

 1.7 Night-time settlement in TARGET2

 TARGET2 operates during the day from 07:00 CET to 18:00 CET, and also offers the possibility of settling payments during the night.
-Although during the day-trade phase the system is open for regular payments from financial institutions and ancillary systems, night-time settlement is only for ancillary systems connecting via the Ancillary System Interface (ASI) as well as liquidity transfers to/from T2S and TIPS.
+Although the system is open for regular payments from financial institutions and ancillary systems during the day-trade phase, night-time settlement is only for ancillary systems connecting via the Ancillary System Interface (ASI), as well as for liquidity transfers to/from T2S and TIPS.
 Other operations, such as bank-to-bank transactions or customer payments, are only allowed during the day.

 There are two night-time settlement windows: 19:30 CET to 22:00 CET and 01:00 CET to 07:00 CET.
 The two windows are separated by a technical maintenance window, during which no settlement operations are possible.

 Chart 16 shows how the volumes and values settled in TARGET2 during the night have evolved since 2009.
-The increase in volume in November 2011 was because the SEPA Clearer ancillary system started to make use of the night-time settlement service in TARGET2.
-Since then, the number of payments settled at night has increased steadily, notably in 2014, whereas values have remained fairly stable.
-The trend reversed in 2015, with night-time settlement values as well as volumes decreasing continuously.
+The increase in volume in November 2011 resulted from the SEPA Clearer ancillary system starting to make use of the night-time settlement service in TARGET2.
+Thereafter, the number of payments settled at night increased steadily, notably in 2014, whereas values remained fairly stable.
+The trend reversed in 2015, with night-time settlement values and volumes decreasing continuously.
 As indicated above, the changes in the night-time settlement pattern in this period can be attributed primarily to securities settlement systems that had migrated their operations to T2S.
-Since December 2018, night-time settlement values and volumes have reached historically low levels because some ancillary systems’ TARGET2 night-time settlement activity has moved to the day-trade phase.
+Since December 2018 night-time settlement values and volumes have reached historically low levels because some ancillary systems’ TARGET2 night-time settlement activity has moved to the day-trade phase.